runcraft-bitcoin/run-sdk/README.md

 ## Installation

 We recommend using `nvm` to have the proper node version.
 Run-SDK requires Node 16 or higher.
-Check with `node --version`, and for example switch with `nvm install 16 && nvm use 16`.
+Check with `node --version`, and for example switch with `nvm use 16.20.2`.

 Run `npm install` to install node dependencies.